Phoenician–Punic literature: Navigation and geographical treatises

-Although the Phoenicians were famous as navigators and explorers, the only two accounts to have survived up to this day are the stories of Hanno the Navigator and Himilco.
-Greek and Latin historiography seemed to be completely unaware of Hanno's voyage before the fall of the Punic capital.
+Although the Phoenicians were famous as navigators and explorers, only two written accounts are known to have existed, both in the periplous form: that of Hanno the Navigator and that of Himilco.
+The surviving text of Hanno's periplous is in Greek and purports to be the text of an inscription; its origin and original language are debated.
+Greek and Latin historiography seemed to be completely unaware of Hanno's voyage before the fall of Carthage, but imperial Roman writers make use of it.
+Himilco's periplous does not survive but is mentioned by Pliny the Elder and implied in some comments made by Avienius, which he claims come from Punic records.

-Himilcon's journey can be traced only to some comments made by Avienius, which he claims come from ancient Punic records he might have accessed.
-Another hypothesis is that King Juba II based his geographical knowledge of the Nile's origins on Punic books that he kept at his court – as recorded by Amianus Marcellinus – indicating that the river's headwaters were on a mountain in Mauritania.
+It has also been hypothesized that King Juba II based his geographical knowledge of the Nile's origins on Punic books that he kept at his court – as recorded by Amianus Marcellinus – indicating that the river's headwaters were on a mountain in Mauritania.
+A similar thing applies to Juba II's supposed voyages in the Canary archipelago, an expedition recorded by Pliny.
+Although it is clear from the way Pliny describes the islands that some voyager had reached this region, it is debated whether this expedition was carried out by Juba II or if he merely collected geographical information from the Carthaginian books that he inherited from his ancestors.

-A similar thing applies to the voyages supposedly carried out by this monarch in the Canary archipelago, an expedition recorded by Pliny.
-Although it is clear from the way Pliny describes the islands that a real voyager reached this region, discussions are currently underway as to whether this expedition was carried out by Juba II or if he merely collected a series of data he found in the Carthaginian books he inherited from his ancestors.
-In turn, Marinus of Tyre (born in 1 AD) was considered as the first geographer of his time worthy of the title of "scientist".
-Although his original work has disappeared, Claudius Ptolemy used it extensively while writing his Geographia.
+Marinus of Tyre, living after the Phoenician language ceased to be used in Roman Phoenicia, was considered as the first geographer of his time worthy of the title of "scientist".
+Although his work has disappeared, Claudius Ptolemy used it extensively while writing his Geographia.